 e) the qualifications and training (if any) required for persons doing the work to do it safely

-LGIS has developed safe work method books to assist you to complete your safe work method statements.
-To get your complimentary books, contact a member of our OSH Team on 08 9483 8888.
+LGIS has developed safe work method books to assist you to complete your pre-start meeting checklists and safe work method statements.
+To order hardcopy books, contact a member of our OSH Team on 08 9483 8888.

 Volunteers are an integral part of the WA Local Government sector and effective management of them are essential to maintaining a stable volunteer program.
 To find out more about how you can support and manage your volunteers effectively, please download a copy of our A Guide to Managing Volunteers in Western Australia Local Government(pdf).